-The British Council’s Creative Economy programme forges connections between the growing creative industries in the UK and overseas.
+The British Council’s Creative Economy programme forges connections between the growing creative and cultural industries in the UK and overseas.

-On this website, you can find out more about the British Council’s programmes, networks and opportunities to get involved.
+On this website you can find out more about the Creative Economy programme, network and opportunities to get involved.

 Ricardo Almeida is President at Clube de Autores, Brazil's first and largest self publishing company.

 Katherine is Digital Associate at National Theatre Wales, where she helps people to playfully integrate digital technology into their creative practice.